RandomShaper/godot-plugin-messdeform/README.md

 </tr>
 </table>

-The important thing here is that **every piece must be created as a `Polygon2D` with four vertices, arranged in clockwise order from top-left** so the top edge goes from vertex 0 to 1 and the bottom one from 3 to 2.
+The important thing here is that **every piece must be created as a `MessyPolygon` (a derivation of `Polygon2D`) with four vertices, arranged in clockwise order from top-left** so the top edge goes from vertex 0 to 1 and the bottom one from 3 to 2.
 That doesn't mean you can only create vertical segments; you can still orient a segment in any angle as long as the 3-2 edge of a piece matches the 0-1 edge of the next.

 This plugin works on the shared edge between adjacent pieces so you have to respect the segment concept.
 In other words, **joints involve exactly two pieces, which must have a parent-child relationship in the node hierarchy**.